Polymethylsiloxane polyhydrate: Mechanism of action

 It absorbs toxic substances produced in the gastrointestinal tract, as well as toxic substances entering the gastrointestinal tract from the environment (e.g., ethyl alcohol).
 It also prevents reabsorption of toxic substances and metabolites excreted into the intestinal lumen from the blood, as well as getting into the intestine with bile.

 In an in vitro experiment, it reduced the production of staphylococcal enterotoxin and inhibited the growth of Staphylococcus aureus.

 It reduced malonic dialdehyde formation and increased integral antiradical activity in toxic liver damage in vivo.

 Due to adsorption in the gastrointestinal tract, it helps reduce blood sugar and glycated hemoglobin levels, eliminate lipid distress syndrome, including diabetic dyslipidemia, improves energy processes in liver tissues in experimental diabetes.

-Enterosgel (PMSPH) firmly binds and excretes pathogenic bacteria and rotaviruses.
+PMSPH firmly binds and excretes pathogenic bacteria and rotaviruses.